mapp-digital/webtrekk-data-streams-test-consumer/readme.md

-# Test & Analytics Kafka Consumer for Mapp DataStreams
+# Test & Analytics Kafka Consumer for Mapp (Webtrekk) Data Streams

 ## Configuration

-The project uses an `application.properties` file to configure the java application.
+The project uses an `application.properties` file to configure the standalone java application.
 The configuration file needs to be provided when running the app on console.

-Please find an example of the properties file in `./dist` folder.
+Please find a template of the properties file in the `./dist` folder.

-To complete the config add the following - sensitive - information provided by Mapp:
+To complete the config add the following – sensitive – information provided by Mapp (Webtrekk):

 ```
 consumer-group=***TBD***